IvandryPage/pixelated/devlog/devlog-general.md

   - etc
 - By using strrchr, we can find the first occurence of character in a string
 - All of this would be handy when it combine to something like std::transform, etc

+### 🚀 Memory Leaks

+- If a heap memory is changed the pointer without delete[] the heap first, it causes memory leaks
+- This is bad because we don't want "unexpected" high memory usage in our program

+### 🚀 Lambda function

+- we can create function like we create variable using []()=>data_type_return{}
+- this unlock the possibility to passing function as a parameter
+- this is also useful when we only need a small function, but we must be careful cause I think this could reduce readability

+### 🚀 Template function

+- template function used when we need the same code but expected a multiple return value
+- instead of overloading function with each data type
+- we could just say template <typename T> then return T as the data_type.
+This would make our life easier
+- if we need a specific data type should be handled differently, we could implement template specialization